Should I use the Business Model Canvas or the Lean Canvas?

 What are the differences between the Business Model Canvas and Lean Canvas?

 The Lean Canvas uses the Business Model Canvas as a starting point.
 Ash describes the canvas as a tool to systematically test each of the 9 subparts of the business model in order of highest to lowest risk.

-On the Lean Canvas, boxes for Problem, Solution, Key Metrics and Unfair Advantage replace Key Partners, Key Activities, Key Resources and Customer Relationships from the Business Model Canvas.
+On the Lean Canvas, boxes for Problem, Solution, Key Metrics and Unfair Advantage replace Key Partners, Key Activities, Key Resources and Customer Relationships from the BMC.

 Many agree that the customer problem-focus of the Lean Canvas can be more effective in steering you to build business models and solutions to address the customer need.

 An emphasis on discovering your unfair advantage can also help get you ultimately get to a more successful business model, and the capturing of metrics encourages an iterative, step-by-step development process.